P-ADA-wan/P-ADA-wan.github.io/_posts/2020-12-13-tesco-presentation.md

 The first group of variables expresses the Tesco **penetration** in an area.
 The representativeness, which is the ratio between the number of customers in an area and the population, is computed.
 A normalized representativeness is also computed.

 Then, the authors decided to compute the average product bought for each area.
-They computed multiple **nutrional properties** about this average product, such as the _weight_ or the _volume_, the _energy_, the _energy - density_, and the grams of each indivdual nutrients ${_nutrients_}_{i}$.
+They computed multiple **nutrional properties** about this average product, such as the _weight_ or the _volume_, the _energy_, the _energy - density_, and the grams of each indivdual nutrients $nutrients_{i}$.
 Then, they compute the energy per nutrient, as well as the frequency of each nutrients, and the frequency of energey per nutrient.
 They managed to compute the entropy of these 2 frequencies.
 More details of the formulas in the [Appendices](#tesco-aggregation-formula).

 The last group of variables is about the **Product categories**.
 The authors computed the probability distribution of items belonging to the 17 different product categories being purchased in area a and the entropy of that distribution.
 They also computed the relative weight of products belonging to any category compared to the total weight, and its entropy.